wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

 !!! question

-    Did you see a message published on your MQTT-broker in MQTT Explorer?
+    Did you see a message published on your MQTT broker in MQTT Explorer?

 ??? success "Click to reveal answer"